 TandemKross Taurus TX22 Race Gun Kit contents

 I like that TandemKross is always taking the most popular upgrades, such as these Taurus TX22 accessories, and putting them in a kit.
 In this case, it’s the halo Charging Ring, Victory Trigger, Titan Extended Magazine Release, and a pair of Wingman +5 Magazine Bumpers.
 When buying in the kit form for $142.99 (black, red is +$9), you save about $12, which nearly covers the $12.99 Lightened Trigger Spring.
 And that trigger spring is a must-have in my opinion.
-Together, this kit really transforms the Taurus TX22.
+Together, this set of upgrades really transforms the Taurus TX22.

 Titan Extended Magazine Release for the Taurus TX22